-- Term of agreement 30 June 2015. - Annual salary from the beginning of the financial year of \$194,304 (plus 9.5% statutory superannuation), paid on a pro-rata basis, based on a three day week, plus the provision of income protection insurance.
-Effective from 7 February 2015, Mr Brown's agreement was varied to an annual salary of \$225,000 (plus 9.5% statutory superannuation), paid on a pro-rata basis, based on a four day week, plus the provision of income protection insurance.
-Mr Brown's salary is reviewed on an annual basis. - Payment of termination benefit on early termination by the Company, other than for gross misconduct, equal to six months total salary.
+- Term of agreement until terminated in accordance with the agreement.
+The Company may terminate at any time, with or without cause, whilst the executive must provide one months' written notice of termination (unless breach or agreement by the Company). - Annual salary of \$225,000 (plus 9.5% statutory superannuation), paid on a pro-rata basis, based on a four-day week, plus the provision of income protection insurance.
+Mr Brown's salary is reviewed on an annual basis. - Payment of termination benefit on termination by the Company, other than for gross misconduct, equal to six months' total salary.